 - strain: pun on stress and a musical melody;

 Not so Heaney!
 His dander is up!
-He is anti the 56 lb weight anti his own conditioned, repetitious injunctions not to say what he feels.
-He turns the Bible’s exhortations on their head.
-Why turn the other cheek as usual?
+His Catholic training has discouraged him from saying what he feels but at this moment he is poised to turn injunction on its head.
+Why turn the other cheek?
 Why hold off casting the first stone as a matter of course?

 - Prophesy who struck thee: Luke 22:64: he soldiers holding Jesus in custody prior to his crucifixion mocked Him and struck Him; though blindfolded they expected the Son of God to ‘see’ what was happening;